thosgood/this-weeks-finds/markdown/251-300/week281.md

 16\) Eric Broug, Islamic Geometric Patterns (book with CD-ROM), Thames and Hudson, 2008.

-Even if you don\'t have the skill or time to draw these patterns, the book is worthwhile for the pictures and explanations.
+Even if you don't have the skill or time to draw these patterns, the book is worthwhile for the pictures and explanations.

-I\'ll list a bunch more references below, for when I retire and get time to devote myself more deeply to this subject.
+I'll list a bunch more references below, for when I retire and get time to devote myself more deeply to this subject.
 But now - on to Corfu!

-Last time I said a bit about what I learned in Ashtekar and Rovelli\'s courses.
-Now I\'d like to talk about some other things I learned in Corfu - some things I find even more tantalizing.
+Last time I said a bit about what I learned in Ashtekar and Rovelli's courses.
+Now I'd like to talk about some other things I learned in Corfu - some things I find even more tantalizing.

-In \"[week232](week232.html)\", I explained how gravity in 3d spacetime automatically contains within it a theory of point particles, and how a 4d analogue of 3d gravity automatically contains within it a theory of string-like objects.
+In ["Week 232"](#week232), I explained how gravity in 3d spacetime automatically contains within it a theory of point particles, and how a 4d analogue of 3d gravity automatically contains within it a theory of string-like objects.
 This 4d theory is called BF theory.
 Like 3d gravity, it describes a world where spacetime is flat.
-So, it\'s boring compared to full-fledged 4d gravity - so boring that we can understand it much better!
+So, it's boring compared to full-fledged 4d gravity - so boring that we can understand it much better!
 In particular, unlike 4d gravity, we understand a lot about what happens when you take quantum mechanics into account in 4d BF